egonw/bacting/README.md

 ## Bumping the version

-Use this command to change the version number:
+Use this command to change the version number (and update BioclipseManager.version()):

 ```shell
 mvn versions:set -DgroupId=net.bioclipse.bacting -DartifactId=bioclipse-* -DoldVersion=2.8.0 -DnewVersion=2.8.0.1